Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 \ {y} = {m}{x} + {b}
 \end{equation}

 You can think of the functions that we will write to build our data sets in the same way.
 We will input a variable (or multiple variables) and the function will process the variables and output a value.
-An R function to output a y value for x based on a linear equation would look like this what we find here.
+An R function to output a y value for x based on a linear equation would look like this.

 ```r